Baffling to hear Punjab Assembly polls will be fought under Navjot Sidhu, says state Congress leader

 Punjab affairs in-charge Harish Rawat had made the comments a day before Charanjit Singh Channi took oath as the new chief minister.

-Former Punjab Congress chief Sunil Jakhar on Monday objected to a comment by the party’s state-in-charge, Harish Rawat, saying that the 2022 Assembly elections will be fought under the leadership of of Navjot Singh Sidhu instead of new Chief Minister Charanjit Singh Channi.
+Former Punjab Congress chief Sunil Jakhar on Monday objected to a comment by the party’s state-in-charge, Harish Rawat, saying that the 2022 Assembly elections will be fought under the leadership of Navjot Singh Sidhu instead of new Chief Minister Charanjit Singh Channi.

 Jakhar was removed as the president of Punjab Congress unit in July to make way for Sidhu.